 The purpose of the five-day trek was to deliver lifesaving medicine to Nome, Alaska after a deadly outbreak of diphtheria.

+Just as with the chances we take with appearance, Chusky temperament can seemingly be random.
 When dealing with any crossbreed, it’s important to remember that the outcome of things like temperament can be unpredictable, and the Chusky is no exception.

 However, both the Chow Chow and Husky share some similar qualities.

-But what other temperamental traits could your Chow Chow Husky Mix inherit from their purebred parents?
+But what other temperamental traits could your Chow Chow Husky mix inherit from their purebred parents?

+Again, let’s examine the individual traits of each parent breed.
 Let’s start with the Chow Chow.

 The Chow Chow is a more serious-minded dog, considerably dignified with a reputation for being aloof with strangers.
+They are natural watchdogs, and have a fairly strong prey drive so may tend to chase smaller animals.

 A properly trained Chow Chow is gentle and can make a wonderful family dog.